syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ### Moving components

-To move the cluster-api objects from your bootstrap cluster to the new management cluster, you need first to install the Cluster API controllers.
+To move the Cluster API objects from your bootstrap cluster to the new management cluster, you need first to install the Cluster API controllers.
 To install the components with the latest version, please run:

 ```shell
 clusterctl init --core cluster-api --bootstrap kubeadm --control-plane kubeadm --infrastructure hetzner

 ```

-If you want a specific version, then use the flag `--infrastructure hetzner:vX.X.X`.
+If you want a specific version, use the flag `--infrastructure hetzner:vX.X.X`.

-Now you can switch back to the management cluster, for example with
+Now you can switch back to the management cluster, for example, with

 ```shell
 export KUBECONFIG=~/.kube/config